What is Vaginal Prolapse ?

 - Vaginal prolapse and pregnancy

-- Vaginal prolapse treatment
+- Vaginal prolapse treatment for avoiding surgery

 - Can pelvic prolapse exercise reverse vaginal prolapse?

 Download ‘What is Vaginal Prolapse?’ as a user friendly PDF by scrolling down.

 This article is by Pelvic Floor Physiotherapist Michelle Kenway, author of the internationally acclaimed guide Inside Out – the essential women’s guide to pelvic support.

 Vaginal prolapse is a general term for a bulge or protrusion into the vagina.

 A vaginal prolapse occurs when the vaginal walls and tissues supporting the pelvic organs weaken and stretch.

 - Bladder prolapse (cystocele) – when the bladder bulges into the upper front wall of the vagina (shown below)